The Story Behind the

 Theo Xenophontos

-Theo Xenophontos is a PhD candidate in the Cinema & Media Studies program at York University.
+Theo Xenophontos is a PhD Candidate in the Cinema & Media Studies program at York University.
 He holds a BA from the University of Toronto (double major in Cinema Studies and English, with a minor in History) and a MA in Cinema & Media Studies from York University.
 He currently works for the Hellenic Heritage Foundation Greek Canadian Archives and is helping to establish their Cypriot Canadian collection.
 Previously, he has worked with such organizations as Archive/Counter-Archive and Vtape.
 His writing can be read in Found Footage Magazine and Ergon.
 He can be heard on the podcast "Cyprus: An Island Divided."